ngngka1/Dictionary-webapp/README.md

 Or you may go there: (https://hub.docker.com/repository/docker/ngngka/dictionary-webapp-docker/general)

+### Step 2-3 can be skipped if you dont have a rapidAPI, but you still have to put something in .envexample and rename it to .env
 2. go get a rapid api key from https://rapidapi.com , and put it in .envexample
 3. subscribe to (https://rapidapi.com/andryerics/api/google-translation-unlimited)
 4. Rename .envexample to .env